 In the late 12th century, King Philippe Auguste decided to build the Louvre fortress at a weak point along the river banks of the city walls protecting Paris.
 A dense urban district gradually grew up around it, taking away its defensive interest.
 King Charles V endorsed the development of the Louvre from fortress to residence.
 He commissioned his architect Raymond du Temple with converting the fortress into an up-to-date dwelling (1360-1380).
 The medieval Louvre was largely lost during the modernization of the palace during the Renaissance, and it was gradually razed to the ground between 1528 and 1660.
 After Sun King chose Versailles as his residence in 1682, constructions slowed.

 The Louvre Palace houses the Louvre Museum since 1793.
-President François Mitterrand decided in 1981 the final and spectacular extension of the museum, including the construction of the glass pyramid marking the entrance.
+President François Mitterrand decided in 1981 the final extension of the museum, including the construction of the glass pyramid marking the entrance.

 See the Louvre in 1500 (Saint-Germain-des-Près Abbey and Seine River in foreground, Montmartre hill in background).